tomerwi/OfritProject/README.md

         print ("Loaded model parameters from %s. hidden_dim=%d word_dim=%d" % (path, U.shape[0], U.shape[1]))

-#### comment: Generating sentences from the model. we generate only sentences that is bigger then 7 words.
+#### Generating sentences from the model. we generate only sentences that is bigger then 7 words.
 Sentece is represented by the model as vector of numbers so we need to convert it to a string using the index_to_word dictionary.

     def generate_sentence(model):
         # We start the sentence with the start token